rsdoiel/antenna/archives/2025/north_america_2025.07.md

 A Trump call with Putin two weeks ago set the stage for the Rubio-Lavrov talks in Saudi Arabia.

 "This is a dialogue between two extraordinary presidents," Peskov told state TV.

-Russia on Sunday marked Defender of the Fatherland Day — a holiday hailing soldiers and veterans.
-In a video released by the Kremlin, Putin said God and fate had entrusted him and his army with "the mission" to defend Russia.

 Meanwhile, Zelenskyy said Russia launched 267 overnight drone attacks on Ukraine, which he condemned as "aerial terror."
 Ukrainian officials reported damage in five regions of the country.

 Zelenskyy said that in the past week, Russia has targeted Ukraine with nearly 1,150 attack drones, more than 1,400 guided aerial bombs and 35 missiles of various types.

 Some material in this report came from Reuters.